yahialm/Concurrent-Sharded-maps-go-std-library/README.md

 ## Implementation

-***I chose Golang because it's a good opportunity to learn this language, and also I am intersted in the way how this programming language support concurency.***
+***I chose Golang because it's a good opportunity to learn this language, and also I am intersted in the way how this programming language support concurrency.***

 ### Golang Sync package :